puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 In Puppet's DSL, a resource metaparamter is a variable that doesn't refer directly to the state of a resource, but rather tells Puppet how to process the resource declaration itself.
 {% endfact %}

-There are four metaparameter attributes that you can include in your resource declaration to order relationships among resources.
-The value of any relationship metaparameter should be the title or titles (in an array) of one or more target resources.
+Metaparameters follow the familiar `attribute => value` syntax.
+There are four metaparameter **attributes** that you can include in your resource declaration to order relationships among resources.

 * `before` causes a resource to be applied **before** a target resource
 * `require` causes a resource to be applied **after** a target resource.
 * `notify` causes a resource to be applied **before** the target resource.
 The target resource will refresh if the notifying resource changes.
 * `subscribe` causes a resource to be applied **after** the target resource.
 The subscribing resource will refresh if the target resource changes.

+The **value** of the relationship metaparameter is the title or titles (in an array) of one or more target resources.

 {% task 1 %}
 We're going to use SSH as our example.
 Let's dive into the sshd_config file on the Learning VM and add the following Puppet code to it: